geodes-sms/relis/README.md

 ### Useful command
 To connect inside your docker container run the following command from the directory **relis_deployment/**
- > docker-compose exec relis-application-service bash
+ > docker-compose exec relis-application bash

 Make sure the user has the rights to access and edit the `workspace/` folder.
+For example, run
+ > chmod -R 755 workspace

 ### PHP Container Debug with Xdebug and PhpStorm